Pastor appreciation day is Sunday, October 10th!

 Even people who have a different love language appreciate it when someone gives a heartfelt word of encouragement.

 Take a few minutes and handwrite a note to your pastor.
-Share how he has helped you and your family grow spiritually.
+Share how he or she helped you and your family grow spiritually.

-Give him examples of times when he was there for you and may not have even known that his presence spoke volumes to you and your family.
+Give examples of times when he or she was there for you and may not have even known that his presence spoke volumes to you and your family.

 Perhaps your pastor was there when your teenager was struggling.
-Let him know how important he is in your life.
+Let him know how important he or she is in your life.

-Date and sign the note and I assure you he will keep it in a special place.
+Date and sign the note and I assure you he or she will keep it in a special place.

 2. Gift of Food

 If I learned anything while working on a church staff it is that people love to bless the pastors with food.

 People like to spend time baking or cooking a meal, particularly during the holidays.

 However, there is often an overload of these blessings and a pastor’s family is not able to enjoy the abundance that they are blessed with.